 Yet have they taken, besides him, gods that can create nothing but are themselves created; that have no control of hurt or good to themselves; nor can they control death nor life nor resurrection.
 (Surah al-Furqan 25:3)

-Whether the challenge is from unbelievers to Allah and his apostles to prove what should be feared from what can be ignored, or whether the warning comes from Allah to unbelievers to worship the true and not the false, the measuring stick is the same – resurrection.
+Whether the challenge is given from unbelievers to Allah and his apostles to prove what should be feared from what can be ignored, or whether the warning is given from Allah towards unbelievers to worship the true and not the false, the measuring stick is the same – resurrection.

-Resurrection demonstrates ultimate authority and power.
+Resurrection requires ultimate authority and power.
 The prophets Ibrahim PBUH, Musa PBUH, Dawud PBUH and Mohamed PBUH – great though they were – did not resurrect over death.
 The wisest of men –Socrates, Einstein, Newton, and Suleiman – have not either.
-No emperor who has ruled on any throne, including the Greek, Roman, Byzantine, Ummayyad, Abbasid, Marmaluk and Ottoman Empires, has overcome death and resurrected.
+No emperor who has ruled on any throne, including the Greek, Roman, Byzantine, Umayyad, Abbasid, Mamluk and Ottoman Empires, has overcome death and resurrected.
 It is the ultimate challenge.
 This is the challenge that Isa al Masih PBUH chose to face.

 The Lord said to Moses,2 “Speak to the Israelites and say to them: ‘These are my appointed festivals, the appointed festivals of the Lord, which you are to proclaim as sacred assemblies.

 3 “‘There are six days when you may work, but the seventh day is a day of sabbath rest, a day of sacred assembly.
 You are not to do any work; wherever you live, it is a sabbath to the Lord.